pouyanh/word-processor-vcs/README.md

 * Source File		───> .cpp   ───> CPP

 #### <a name="namespace"></a>Namespace
-Namespaces have to be in UpperCamelCase, nestedly as same as directory goes.
+Namespaces have to be in UpperCamelCase and nested as same as directory goes.

 #### <a name="class-name"></a>Class Name
 Class names should be in UpperCamelCase and be defined in namespaces which exactly follows directory which header is in:
 ```
-merchack/model/product/unit.h
+wpvcs/view/export.h
-Merchack::Model::Product::Unit
+Wpvcs::View::Export
-└───────Namespace──────┘
+└Namespace┘
 ```

 #### <a name="method-name"></a>Method Name